AmitaSuri/Flutter/Resources.md

 **-----------------------------------Firebase and Flutter project connectivity----------------------------**

+**Important do codelab which setsup with firebase cli and covers authentication and cloud storage...
+Codelab firebase authentication and firestore - https://firebase.google.com/codelabs/firebase-get-to-know-flutter#4**

 Firebase offers many services...authentication, cloude storage(for database with many good features), realtime database(database..old), storage(for storing users data like images, etc), etc.

 **steps to connect with firebase.
 This is latest through firebase cli**